It looks like you're using IE11...

-You can report dumped waste (fly-tipping), graffiti, dog fouling, fly-posting, overflowing litter bins or unsatisfactory street cleaning.
+You can report dumped waste (fly-tipping), graffiti, fly-posting, overflowing litter bins, unsatisfactory street cleaning or free printed material.

 You can submit an anonymous report, but if you want us to contact you, you'll need to provide your contact details.